-The names, skills and experience of the Directors in office at the date of this Statement, and the period of office of each Director, are set out in the Directors' Report from pages 13 - 17.
+The names, skills and experience of the Directors in office during the financial year ended 30 June 2017, and the period of office of each Director, are set out in the Directors' Report from pages 11-13.

-The Board is comprised both Executive and Non-Executive Directors, with a majority of Non-Executive Directors.
+The Board is composed of both Executive and Non-Executive Directors, with a majority of Non-Executive Directors.